“Everyone can be great, because everyone can serve”

 - Each project is defined and agreed upon with the client organization in a written project commitment letter

 - A project team leader is designated prior to start-up with responsibility for guiding the project to completion

 - Each project has a liaison to the CAP board to track progress and provide assistance when necessary

-- A final report (oral and/or written) is made to client management and/or the board of directors
+- A final report (oral and/or written) or presentation is made to client management and/or the board of directors